LiorElayev/computerSecurityProj/README.md

 <br />
 -Database initialization:

-*Go to /api directory from the terminal and run the follwoing command
+*Go to /api directory from the terminal and run the follwoing command:

 $ npm run init